merkel1860/log4JProg/README.md

 # log4JProg
-This project is a couple of examples that drives beginner to Log4j2 to grasp quicky the foundation ot the framework.
+This project is a couple of examples that introduce beginner to Log4j2 and help them to grasp quickly the foundation of the framework.
-It nmakes of two branches: the former is for basic configuration and manipulation and the latter attempts to dive deep in some fancy features of Log4j2 such as into log inside Database, making use of rolling file, autodelete older archives, and so on.
+It composes of two branches: the former is for basic configuration and manipulation of Log4j and the latter attempts to dive deep in some fancy features of Log4j2 such as storing logs in Database, making use of rolling file, auto-delete older archives, and so on.